 GG Hardy backs that approach up: “Picking the games or jams for review can be up to coaches or captains to ensure the team has a focus and goal – but providing solutions or identifying skater roles in different scenarios should have the input from the entire team to have the best outcome.”

 If you have entire games available for review, you might have endless hours of footage.
 Your next challenge will be to prioritize what to be on the lookout for when viewing the footage.
-While you might have a list of strategies defined, whose effectiveness you will want to analyze, it might be worth to take a step back and start with habits and skating skills as these will ultimately help you improve your capabilities when executing strategies.
+While you might have a list of strategies defined, whose effectiveness you will want to analyze, it might be worth taking a step back and starting with habits and skating skills as these will ultimately help you improve your capabilities when executing strategies.
 Time to create your first assignments!

 When assigning footage review to your team, the easiest way to do this is to get them to ask smart questions during their reviews.
 Getting answers to the following questions will help you identify areas that individual athletes, lineups and the entire team can work on.
 They will give you an understanding of the current abilities of your team, which will then help you define focus areas and achievable goals to plan and train for.